 Psychological impacts might be at play as well.
-The fear and anxiety of living in highly violent environments can be detrimental to psychological well-being (Jackson and Stafford 2009; Cornaglia, Feldman, and Leigh 2014; Flores Martínez and Atuesta 2018; Alloush and Bloem 2022), especially for women (Dustmann and Fasani 2016; Balmori de la Miyar 2020).
-An extensive research stream documents that women and men can have different reactions to acute stress (Taylor and Updegraff 2000; Tamres, Janicki, and Helgeson 2002; Wang and Detre 2007).
-Angelucci and Cordova (2018), in a lab experiment in the US, find acute stress reduces women's productivity and changes their decisions leading to income losses not found in men.
-Although a growing body of research links mental health and labor market outcomes (Peng, Meyerhoefer, and Zuvekas 2013; Böckerman et al. 2017), little is known about how it may affect individuals' willingness and capacity to participate in their household's decision-making process.
-Baranov et al. (2020) provides the first causal evidence that treating depression can improve women's empowerment and economic decisionmaking.
+The fear and anxiety of living in highly violent environments can be detrimental to psychological well-being (Cornaglia, Feldman, and Leigh 2014; Flores Martínez and Atuesta 2018; Alloush and Bloem 2022), especially for women (Dustmann and Fasani 2016).
+Previous research also shows women and men can have different reactions to acute stress (Taylor and Updegraff 2000; Tamres, Janicki, and Helgeson 2002; Wang and Detre 2007).
+For instance, Angelucci and Cordova (2018) find acute stress reduces women's productivity and changes their decisions leading to income losses not found in men.
+Fernández (2023) documents that Dutch women with higher levels of conscientiousness, self-esteem, and cognitive engagement relative to their spouses tend to receive a larger proportion of their household resources.
+Fernández (2023) documents that Dutch women with higher levels of conscientiousness, self-esteem, and cognitive engagement relative to their spouses tend to receive a larger proportion of their family resources.
+Although a growing body of research links mental health and labor market outcomes (Peng, Meyerhoefer, and Zuvekas 2013; Böckerman et al. 2017), little is still known about how it may affect individuals' willingness and capacity to participate in their household's decision-making process (Baranov et al. 2020).